castaway/dbix-class-book/chapters/07-More-CPAN-extensions.md

     }

-We create the SQL by adding the two version parameters and re-running the script:
+We create the SQL containing ALTER TABLE statements by using the two new version script arguments and re-running the script:

     perl bin/install.pl --setup --from='0.01' --to='0.02'

+Then to upgrade the database:

     perl bin/install.pl --from='0.01' --to='0.02'

+DeploymentHandler can do much more, including allowing the user to supply Perl scripts to be run during upgrades to migrate the actual data around, useful for example if a table gets split out into several related tables.

+## Your turn, create VERSION 0.03, adding a Comments table

+For this you will need to create a new Result class from scratch like the Post class back in [](chapter_03-your-turn-the-post-class), then add appropriate code to the test below, which you can find in the file **upgrade_to_comments.t**.

+TODO

 Auditing, previewing data
 -------------------------